Nanai language: Historical dialect classifications

 Among the contemporary carriers of Nanaian language (middle and lower Amur dialects), dialect levelling and mixing has occurred due to extensive population migrations and the system of teaching of Nanai language (based on the Naykhin dialect); therefore it is difficult to differentiate the dialects in contemporary language data.

 Pedagogy

 The Nanai language is taught in secondary schools in Russia, mainly in Nanai villages in Khabarovsk Krai.

 In China, the Nanai (Hezhe) people use Chinese for writing.
 The number of speakers has been in continual decline for decades; by the 1980s, the use of the language was restricted to special situations and communication with family members.
 In an effort to reverse this decline, a text book for Hezhe schoolchildren discussing the Hezhe language was published in 2005 (in pinyin transcription).

 Orthography

-In the history of the Nanai written, there are 3 stages:
+In the history of written Nanai, there are three stages: